MicrosoftDocs/customer-insights/ci-docs/journeys/event-forms.md

   - enduser
 ---

-# Use marketing forms for event registration
+# Use marketing forms for event registration in outbound marketing

 [!INCLUDE[consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]